-Provider guidance in respect of the maintenance and upkeep of the premises and the management of medicines are also available on our website.
+Provider guidance in respect of the maintenance and upkeep of the premises and the management of medicines are also available on our website and are currently under review.
 These documents should be reviewed to ensure compliance with the minimum standards and legislation.